Michael J. Ryan (doctor)

 Michael Joseph Ryan (born 1965) is an Irish epidemiologist and former trauma surgeon, specialising in infectious disease and public health.
 He is executive director of the World Health Organization's Health Emergencies Programme, leading the team responsible for the international containment and treatment of COVID-19.
 Ryan has held leadership positions and has worked on various outbreak response teams in the field to eradicate the spread of diseases including bacillary dysentery, cholera, Crimean–Congo hemorrhagic fever, Ebola, Marburg virus disease, measles, meningitis, relapsing fever, Rift Valley fever, SARS, and Shigellosis.

 Early life and education

-Mike Ryan is from the townland of Curry, near Tubbercurry, in County Sligo, Ireland.
+Mike Ryan was born in London to Irish parents, moving to Mayo as a two-year-old.
 He grew up in the town of Charlestown in County Mayo.
 His father worked as a merchant sailor.

-Ryan trained in medicine at the National University of Ireland in Galway.
+Ryan earned his medical degree from the National University of Ireland, Galway.
 He received training in orthopaedics in Scotland.
 Ryan has a Masters of Public Health (1992) from University College Dublin.
 He later completed specialist training in communicable disease control, public health and infectious disease at the Health Protection Agency in London.
 Ryan also completed the European Programme for Intervention Epidemiology Training (EPIET).

 In 2021, Ryan was awarded UCD Alumnus of the Year in Health and Agriculture Sciences.